Soto Ayam in Yogyakarta – Indonesia’s Chicken Noodle Soup for the Soul

 It therefore came as no surprise that the elegant old lady with taut skin and silver-grey hair pulled back tightly in a bun at the back of her head – sporting a dark chocolate, long-sleeved shirt with a peach-coloured bouquet pattern and matching long skirt – was the proprietor of 30 years.
 Her daughter-in-law wore a big, baggy, hot pink t-shirt.

-The soto ayam had the finesse that you’d expect.
+The soto ayam had the finesse that you’d expect from its cook’s appearance.
 As is the custom, plastic trays of crispy deep-fried snacks had been set on the table to nibble on while we waited, including fried vegetable cakes, taro and two types of tempe, a rubbery fermented soy cake that the locals love.

 And the soto ayam was a revelation.
-I had wanted to call it Indonesia’s ‘pho’, seeing it was essentially a chicken consommé with rice noodles.
+I had wanted to call it Indonesia’s ‘pho’, seeing the soup we sampled was essentially a chicken consommé with rice noodles.
 But in this case, the bowl was packed to the brim with bean thread noodles as well as vermicelli-style rice noodles, and the broth was laden with herbs and spices.

-I later learned that the chicken consommé is combined with a freshly pounded paste of lemongrass, kaffir lime leaves, garlic, shallots, turmeric, coriander and galangal – the same ingredients that go into Cambodia’s kroeung pastes – and wondered whether the addition of coconut milk resulted in a sort of Javanese nom bahn chok (Cambodia’s favourite breakfast noodle dish) albeit with shredded pieces of chicken meat rather than river fish.
+I later discovered one recipe that combines the clarified chicken soup with a freshly pounded paste of lemongrass, kaffir lime leaves, garlic, shallots, turmeric, coriander and galangal – the same ingredients that go into Cambodia’s kroeungs (herb and spice pastes).
+I wondered whether the addition of coconut milk resulted in a sort of Javanese nom bahn chok, Cambodia’s favourite breakfast noodle dish, albeit with shredded pieces of chicken meat rather than river fish.

-According to John Tully in A Short History of Cambodia, an Arab trader called Suleyman who visited at the time wrote in his journal that the disgruntled Khmer king wanted the Javanese sultan’s head on a platter.
+According to John Tully in A Short History of Cambodia, an Arab trader called Suleyman who visited Funan at the time wrote in his journal that the disgruntled Khmer king wanted the Javanese sultan’s head on a platter.
 Hearing of this, the Shailendra ruler dispatched troops who returned to Java with the Khmer king’s head!
-It was Jayavarman II, who established the Khmer Empire on top of Mount Kulen by having a Brahmin priest anoint him ‘universal monarch’, who threw off the Javanese yoke, according to Tully.
+It wasn’t until the reign of Jayavarman II, who established the Khmer Empire on top of Mount Kulen by having a Brahmin priest anoint him ‘universal monarch’, that the Khmers threw off the Javanese yoke, according to Tully.

 Like a lot of soup and noodle dishes across Southeast Asia, soto ayam was apparently once eaten exclusively for breakfast, but these days the beloved Indonesian chicken noodle soup can be enjoyed at any time of the day or night.
 When consumed as a family evening meal it’s typically placed in the centre of the table and everyone helps themselves to some, Southeast Asian sharing-style.

 When Indonesians crave comfort food, no matter the time of day or night, it’s a bowl of soto ayam they seek out.
 And I don’t blame them.
 This could just become my chicken soup for the soul.
-A soto ayam recipe is coming soon.
+Click through for Terence’s soto ayam recipe.

 Read More on Indonesian Cuisine